HadrienSmet/travel-app-client/README.md

 ### 3. Launch the client! :grinning:

--Run `npm run dev` to launch your app locally during the development phase.
+- Run `npm run dev` to launch your app locally during the development phase.
--Run `npm run build` to build your app for the production phase.
+- Run `npm run build` to build your app for the production phase.

 I hope that everything worked fine for you have a good day :innocent: